kapilkathuria/lrn_ps/Day1/3_remoting_advanced.md

 - you can connect back to disconnected sessions
 - connectingn back to ps session required ps 3.0 or higher on both ends

-there are 3 session stated
+there are 3 session states
 - opened
 - disconnected
 - Broken